ravisankar-PIO/gitonibmi/README.md

 A repository to connect the GitHub with IBMi

 # Initial Lab Server Setup
-1. Connect to the VS Code with the new lab server
+1. Connect to the VS Code with the new lab server using the **CECUSER** profile.
 2. Change shell to BASH
 3. Open the BASH Terminal `Ctrl+Shift+J`
 4. Run the below command and come back after having a coffee. :coffee: